PART THREE : 1968 – THE MERGER

 Sir George Harriman announced on 17 September 1968 that he would retire on 1 November 1968 as Chairman and a Director of the British Leyland Motor Corporation and would simultaneously retire from his directorships of other companies in the Group.
 He became President and Sir Donald Stokes became the new Chairman and Managing Director.
 This was, of course, pre-arranged and Harriman’s departure from the scene was a condition of Leyland agreeing to the merger.

 Announcing his retirement, Sir George said: ‘The formation of a really effective British motor manufacturer has always been one of my ambitions and now that I am satisfied it is off to a really good start, I feel the time has come for me to make way for younger men.’

-It was also announced the rump of the former BMC would become known as the Austin Morris division with Managing Director, George Turnbull, imported from Standard Triumph.
-His deputy was BMC man Bill Davies who became the sole Deputy Managing Director of Austin Morris.
-Filmer Paradise, the salesman whom BMC bought from Ford a few months before the merger, moved up to Director of Sales (home and overseas) for volume cars.
+It was also announced the rump of the former BMC would become known as the Austin-Morris division with Managing Director, George Turnbull, imported from Standard-Triumph.
+His deputy was BMC man Bill Davis who became the sole Deputy Managing Director of Austin-Morris.
+Filmer Paradise, the salesman whom BMC bought from Ford a few months before the merger, moved up to Director of Sales (Home and Overseas) for volume cars.
 The man who appointed him, Lester Suffield, a former BMC Deputy Managing Director, was relegated to the role of London Sales Director.